 - Let Paska cool down completely;

-- Slice it and place into freezer-safe bags or containers;
+- Slice it and place it into freezer-safe bags or containers;

 - Squeeze out as much air as possible and seal the bags/containers;